 LEARN MORE | 804-553-3291

 We work closely with local school divisions to ensure the individual needs of each student are met.
-Our goal is for students to develop the skills they need to successfully transition back to their zoned public school.
+Our goal is for students to develop the skills they need to successfully transition back to their zoned public school, and life after school.

 At St. Joseph’s Villa, each student receives: